scrabbletank/farhome-rules/rulesdoc.md

 - **Downpour:** Torrential rainfall covers the area, extinguishing fires and greatly reducing visibility.
 A creature attempting to see through the rain and mists make a perception check against your spellcasting roll.
 On failure they cannot see further than 3 tiles.

 - **Thunderstrike:** Call town a thundering bolt at a creature inside the storm.
 Make a spellcasting roll against the creatures Dexterity save.
-On success they take 1 wound and 4 wound dice in lightning damage.
+On success they take 1/4 in lightning damage.
 All creatures within 2 tiles of the lightning blast make a Stamina save against your spellcasting roll instead.
-On failure they take 3 wound dice in thunder damage and are staggered.
+On failure they take 0/3 in thunder damage and are staggered.

 Add an enhanced die for every level cast above 7th.